- Admission Information

 Health insurance is available for law students at the University of Denver.
 A mandatory health insurance policy covers all students upon payment of a premium.
 This may be waived if a student already has adequate coverage.
 After your acceptance into the masters program, you will receive further information and assistance regarding coverage.

-Visit the University of Denver Health and Counseling Cente website for cost premiums and related information.
+Visit the University of Denver Health and Counseling Center website for cost premiums and related information.

 Counseling is available at both the law school and main campus and is not limited to academic and career concerns.
-Counseling services include individual, couple, family, and group counseling for students who may experience difficulties adjusting to life in the U.S. For further information, contact our Counseling Center: 303/871-3511 or 303/871-6888.
+Counseling services include individual, couple, family, and group counseling for students who may experience difficulties adjusting to life in the U.S. There is also affordable counseling available through the Graduate School of Professional Psychology.

 Disabled Persons’ Resources

-If you are a student with disabilities, please contact the Associate Dean for Student Services (303/871-6184) to make appropriate arrangements regarding class schedules, examination accommodations, and other auxiliary aids and services.
+If you are a student with disabilities, please contact the Associate Dean for Student Affairs (303-871-6184) to make appropriate arrangements regarding class schedules, examination accommodations, and other auxiliary aids and services.